-Wealth without Risk
+Promises of Wealth Without Risk

 I was entertained and flattered but tossed the letter.
 Chance of a life time—gone.

-I chased a few dreams in my younger years.
+I chased a few fruitless dreams in my younger years.
 Along with the grey hairs, I also have gathered wisdom.
-I skeptically examine wild promises and with a little prudence pass on most.
-My impulsive past, chasing easy money has permanently placed me on a few sucker lists.
-The chance for securing millions sparkles drawing attention from the bland promises of working hard, budgeting, and saving for the future.
+I skeptically examine wild promises and with the exercise of prudence, pass on most.
+My impulsive past, chasing easy money has placed me on a few sucker lists.
+The chance for securing millions sparkles, piques our interest, pulling attention from the blandness of working hard, budgeting, and investing.
 Outlandish promises attract; by the sweat of your brow, doesn’t.
-Instead of the puritan work ethic, we seek the easy dollar, the easy relationship and the easy life.
-We are not too far removed from agricultural societies, where survival required hard work.
+Instead of the ‘puritan’ work ethic of the past, we seek the easy dollar, the easy relationship and the easy life.
+From a human history vantage point, we aren’t too far removed from agricultural societies, where survival required hard work.

-Complexity—because of ambiguity—isn’t attractive; the tempting promises, on the other hand, attract the weary.
+Complexity—because of the ambiguity of many factors—isn’t attractive; the tempting promises, on the other hand, appeal to the weary.
 The poor overwhelmingly support government lotteries.
 “You never know,” marketers casually encourage, “unless you try.”
-But this advice, with disdain for caution, suggests we ignore warning signs, neglect due diligence, closing our eyes to shoot into the night, hoping to hit an unseen target.
-Success requires restraint and caution; a path seldom intriguing enough to provide the drama of the big screen.
-We hear numerous success stories of those who took tremendous risk and were rewarded; but rarely hear about the millions who squandered precious money investing in failing ventures.
+But this advice, with dirty disdain for caution, suggests we ignore warning probabilities, neglect due diligence, close our eyes and shoot into the night, hoping to hit an unseen target.
+The marketers parade the winners to wet are appetite while ignoring the millions of losers.

 A few miles from here, a person bought the winning lotto ticket.
 “What are they going to do with that money?”
 The California State Lotto jingle playing—Dream a little dream!
-The win inspired a media frenzy, interview of the gas station patrons, owner, and the clerk.
-But along with the hype, not a single mention of the millions of losing tickets sold.
-I have a few close friends who continually fight financial demons; but they are the ones who always have a few lottery tickets in their wallet, waiting for the big one.
-Unfortunately, too many consumers purchased more than they can afford with hopes of striking it rich.
+The win inspired a media frenzy, interviewing gas station patrons, owner, and clerk.
+But along with the hype over the winner, not a single blip about the millions of losing tickets sold.
+I have close friends who continually struggle with financial demons; coincidentally they are the ones with lottery tickets in their wallet, waiting for the big one.
+Unfortunately, too many consumers purchase more than they can afford with hopes of striking it rich.